iterative/dvc.org/content/docs/studio/rest-api.md

 ## Create new project

-To create a new project programmatically, you can use with the DVC Studio API.
-The API provides a POST request endpoint for creating projects.
-Authentication is required using a token, which can be generated from the user's profile settings in DVC Studio
+Create a new project programmatically.
+Authentication is required using a token, which can be generated from the user's profile settings in DVC Studio.

 ```yaml
 Endpoint: api/create-project